 These estimates were developed based on existing site studies performed under the FDEP program.
-Management believes that these estimates are reasonable based on the information available as of June 30, 2012.
-However, the System's remediation efforts are two-thirds through the design stages and estimates are subject to change based on new information obtained as the project progresses.
+Management believes that these estimates are reasonable based on the information available as of June 30, 2014.
+However, the System's remediation efforts are nearing the end of the design stages and estimates are subject to change based on new information obtained as the project progresses.
 Additionally, the System could potentially receive some funding from FDEP for the future pollution remediation; however, estimates are not available.
 The System has no other pollution remediation obligations for the fiscal years presented.
-The current and long-term portions of the liabilities are included in construction contracts and retainage payable and other long-term liabilities, respectively.
+Only the current portion remains of the liability and is included in construction contracts and retainage payable.

-16. SUBSEQUENT EVENTS
+18. SUBSEQUENT EVENTS